Believing Your Dreams Into Reality

 How to Open Your Own Heart Center

-most wonderful miracle.
-When you reach the point where it feels possible,
+your most wonderful miracle.
+When you reach the point where it feels

-write, "Opening of my heart center by Tuesday," on your card, just like anything
+possible, write, "Opening of my heart center by Tuesday," on your card,

 The "Rose of Pink Light" meditation is designed specifically to aid the opening of the heart center.
 Also helpful are the giving of gifts and simply consciously attempting to act from your heart.